PDBeurope/InvestigationCIF/README.md

 mmcif-gen fetch-facility-json maxiv -o ./mapping_operations
 ```

-Each facility stores their data internal in different formats, thus each facility has a different facility-json.
+Each facility stores their data internally in different formats, thus each facility has a different facility-json.

 For more extensive documentation on using it: